jimzers/writegen-api/docs/README.md

 > - load gpt2 with corresponding model from the model map & the tensorflow session
 > - use .generate method on gpt2 and tensor flow session and store in output
 > - res will then store output in a dict
-> - return jsonify() call with res passed which will get JSON data to Flask
+> - return jsonify() call with res passed which will post JSON data to Flask

 > ## **/api/generate**
 > #### Generating text with jumptart input